This post is part of the complete Guide on Python for SEO

 Next, we’ll set-up our browser.

-To make your first automated task with Selenium, you will need to find the executable path of your chrome browser.
+After, you will need to find the executable path of your chrome browser.

 To find it just chrome://version